 Electrodiagnostic testing consists of Nerve Conduction Studies (NCS) and / or Electromyography (EMG).
-These tests allow Dr. Filbey to evaluate your peripheral nerves and muscles in order to provide detailed diagnostic information which will help identify your diagnosis and optimal treatment strategy.
+These tests allow our physiatrists to evaluate your peripheral nerves and muscles in order to provide detailed diagnostic information which will help identify your diagnosis and optimize the treatment strategy.

-An electromyogram (EMG) measures the electrical activity of muscles at rest and during contraction.
-Nerve conduction studies measure the ability of nerves to transmit electrical signals.
+NCS measure the ability of nerves to transmit electrical signals whereas EMG measures the electrical activity of muscles at rest and during contraction.
 Using these techniques, motor and sensory function can be evaluated.

-An EMG is performed in order to assess for damage in muscles, nerve or at the muscle nerve interface (neuromuscular junction).
-These problems may include a herniated disc (sciatica), ALS, muscle inflammation and a variety of other conditions.
+EMG is performed in order to assess for damage in muscles, nerve or at the muscle nerve interface.
+These problems may include a herniated disc (i.e. sciatica), ALS, muscle inflammation and a variety of other conditions.

-To prepare for the test, you should be aware of the following:
+To prepare for the test, please ensure the following:

-- Ensure the physician knows if you are on any blood thinners (Coumadin/Warfarin/Heparin);
+- Inform the physician if you are on any blood thinners (Coumadin/Warfarin/Heparin)